manfredsteyer/ng-upgrade-lab/03_ngUpgrade2.md

 	```

-7. As the migrated component has no access to the used version of UI-Router, remove the parameter $stateParams.
+7. As the migrated component doesn't have access to the used version of UI-Router, remove the parameter $stateParams.
 Also add ``@Inject('flightService')`` to the remaining parameter.
-This is necessary, because the FlightService is an upgraded AngularJS 1.x service registered under the name ``flightService``:
+This is necessary because the ``FlightService`` is an upgraded AngularJS 1.x service registered under the name ``flightService``:

 	```
 	//old: constructor($stateParams: any, private flightService: FlightService)